Plane crash kills 5, including LSU coach's daughter-in-law - WHIZ News

 “We are devastated by the loss of such an amazing talent and valued member of our WDSU family,” said WDSU President and General Manager, Joel Vilmenay.
 “Carley’s passion for sports journalism and her deep knowledge of Louisiana sports, from high school to the professional ranks, made her an exceptional journalist. “

-In a statement, the NFL’s New Orleans Saints and the NBA’s New Orleans Pelicans said they were “devastated” by McCord’s death.
+McCord was also part of the game-day entertainment staff for the NFL’s New Orleans Saints and the NBA’s New Orleans Pelicans, regularly appearing in promotional segments broadcast during games.

 McCord is the second journalist working in the New Orleans area to die in a plane crash this year.
 On August 16, WVUE news anchor Nancy Parker was doing a story in New Orleans about stunt pilot Franklin Augustus when the plane crashed.
 Both Parker and Augustus died.